440box/wordpress-cve/README.md

 /style.php

-if you find somethig around , just try to lets kill that,,,
+if you find somethig around , just try to kill that,,,